fwinkelbauer/chunkyard/ARCHITECTURE.md

 ## Concepts

 - **Blob:** Binary data (e.g. the content of a file) with some meta data
 - **Snapshot:** A set of BlobReferences.
-This can be seen as a snapshot of the file system at a given point in time
+This can be seen as a snapshot of a set of Blobs at a given point in time
 - **Repository:** A key/value store which Chunkyard uses to persist data
-- **Chunk:** A piece of a Blob or a Snapshot
+- **Content:** An encrypted piece (chunk) of a Blob or a Snapshot
-- **IContentReference:** A reference which can be used to retrieve content from a ContentStore using a set of hashes which point to Chunks
+- **IContentReference:** A reference which can be used to retrieve content from an IRepository using a set of hashes
   - **BlobReference:** Contains meta data which can be used to restore a Blob
   - **SnapshotReference:** Contains meta data which can be used to restore a Snapshot